 - Provide some insurance in case something did go catastrophically wrong with the batteries or charging system

 Some may argue that a battery box is unnecessary for AGM batteries, but we just felt safer having one.
 And because our batteries are a weird size, we couldn’t find any commercially available battery boxes that would fit them.
 So, we built our own.
-Here’s how.
+This post describes how.

 Designing Our Battery Box